liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 The attestation is a CMS detached signature in the SignedData format as defined in {{RFC5485}}.
 Each AS listed in the asList signs an individual digital signature of the message digest, and one AS aggregates all individual signatures into a global signature, referred to as the attestation.

-# Signed MoasGroup Issuance
+# Issuance of Signed MoasGroup

-The process of issuing a Signed MOAS Group begins with the prefix owner authorizing a prefix to an AS (referred to as the authorized AS) via a ROA.
-The authorized AS then initiates the creation of the Signed MOAS Group object, selects a digest algorithm, and calculates the digest of the Signed MOAS Group object.
+It is highly RECOMMENDED that the AS initiating the Signed MOAS Group object be authorized by the prefix owner via a ROA.
+This AS, referred to as the authorized AS, then initiates the creation of the Signed MOAS Group object, selects a digest algorithm, and calculates the digest of the Signed MOAS Group object.
 The authorized AS shares this Signed MOAS Group object with other ASes listed in the object.
-Each listed AS signs the digest using its private key and returns the signature to the authorized AS.
+Each listed AS (including the authorized AS) signs the digest using its private key and returns the signature to the authorized AS.
 Upon receiving and verifying all individual signatures, the authorized AS aggregates them into a global signature, i.e. the attestation, and attaches it to the Signed MOAS Group object.
 After that, the prefix owner MAY verify the Signed MOAS Group.
 Finally, the prefix owner or the authorized AS uploads the Signed MOAS Group to the RPKI repositories for validation and distribution.

-# Signed MoasGroup Validation
+# Validation of Signed MoasGroup

-To validate a MoasGroup, the relying party MUST perform all the validation checks specified in {{RFC6488}}.
+To validate a Signed MoasGroup, the relying party MUST perform all the validation checks specified in {{RFC6488}}.
 In addition, the RP MUST perform the following validation steps:

 1. The contents of the CMS eContent field MUST conform to all of the constraints described in {{sec_econtent}}.
-2. The RP MUST verify the signatures of the Signed MOAS Group.
-This involves aggregating the public keys of all ASes listed in the AS list into a global public key.
-The aggregated global public key is subsequently used to verify the global signature attached to the Signed MOAS Group object.
+2. The RP MUST verify the attestation of the Signed MOAS Group.
+This process involves two steps: first, aggregating the public keys of all ASes listed in the AS list to form a global public key; second, using this aggregated global public key to verify the attestation attached to the Signed MOAS Group object.
 3. The RP MUST check for the existence of a corresponding ROA for the IP prefix in the Signed MOAS Group.
 The IP prefix in the ROA MUST match the IP prefix in the Signed MOAS Group, and the AS number in the ROA MUST appear in the AS list.

-4. A Signed MOAS Group has three possible validation outcomes.
+A Signed MOAS Group has three possible validation results.
 (1) Valid: If the Signed MOAS Group is verified and at least one corresponding ROA is found, it is considered valid.
 (2) Suspicious: If the Signed MOAS Group is verified but no corresponding ROA is found, the Signed MOAS Group is considered suspicious.
 (3) Invalid: If the Signed MOAS Group cannot be verified, it is considered invalid.

 # Operational Considerations

-To aggregate the signatures of all ASes in the AS list, the Signed MOAS Group MUST use BLS Signatures with BLS12-381 elliptic curve {{I-D.draft-ietf-cose-bls-key-representations-05}}.
-This ensures that the signatures can be efficiently combined into a single global signature.
+To aggregate the signatures efficiently, the Signed MOAS Group SHOULD use BLS Signatures with BLS12-381 elliptic curve {{I-D.draft-ietf-cose-bls-key-representations-05}}.

-The ASes in the AS List that are authorized by the ROA SHOULD be placed at the beginning of the AS list, ahead of any non-authorized ASes.
-This ordering can improve the efficiency of the RP's validation process.
-It is highly RECOMMENDED that the RP only verifies whether the first AS and the prefix can be validated by the ROA.
+ROA-authorized ASes SHOULD be placed at the beginning of the AS list to improve RP validation efficiency.
+It is highly RECOMMENDED that the RP only verifies the first AS and the prefix against the ROA.

-Multiple valid Signed MOAS Group objects can exist that contain the same IP prefix.
-However, it is highly RECOMMENDED that an AS only participate in one Signed MOAS Group for the same IP prefix.
-If the AS List of a Signed MOAS Group needs modification, it is highly RECOMMENDED to revoke the current Signed MOAS Group and sign a new one.
+Multiple valid Signed MOAS Group objects may exist for the same IP prefix.
+However, it is highly RECOMMENDED that an AS participate in only one Signed MOAS Group for a given IP prefix.
+If changes to the AS list are needed, it is highly RECOMMENDED to revoke the existing Signed MOAS Group and issue a new one.

 # Security Considerations